Going Up? The 6 Best Bosun’s Chairs & Climbing Harnesses Tweet

 I get that sometimes, like me, you're happy to set off on a solo trip.
-And if that's the case, ignore this bit of advice.
+If that's the case, ignore this bit of advice.

-But if there are crew on board, get them involved.
+If there are crew on board, get them involved.
 One person could hold the safety rope or help hoist you.
-The point is if anything were to go wrong, they would be a helping hand.
+The point is, if anything were to go wrong, they would be a helping hand.

 Secure Your Tools

 When you fail to secure tools, you not only pose a safety risk to anyone below on the boat's deck, you also run the risk of not completing the job because you lost a vital piece of equipment.